hahn-th/homematicip-rest-api/docs/source/gettingstarted.rst

 Using the CLI
 =============

-You can send commands to homematicIP using the `hmip_cli.py` script.
+You can send commands to homematicIP using the `hmip_cli` script.
 To get an overview, use -h or --help param.
 To address devices, use the argument -d in combination with the 24-digit ID (301400000000000000000000) from --list-devices.

 Get Information about devices and groups
 ----------------------------------------